CSCfi/csc-user-guide/docs/apps/star.md

 ```text
 /appl/soft/bio/star/STAR-2.7.2a/source/parametersDefault
 ```
-In Pugti, all heavier computing tasks should be executed as batch jobs.
+In Puhti, all heavier computing tasks should be executed as batch jobs.
 In batch jobs you can also utilize thread based parallelization.
 Bellow is a sample batch job file for STAR.
 The job uses six computing cores from a single computing node.
 The memory reservation is 24 GB (4GB/core * 6 cores).
 Note that you must change the _--account_ setting to match you poject.
 ```text